d-uzlov/k8s-homelab/k8s-core/docs/ansible/control-plane.md

 which is not the work I'm looking forward to do,
 _and_ it would compromise them as proper cluster nodes!

-3. Do you want to add auth config, you need to copy it manually.
+3. Do you want to add auth config?
+You need to copy it manually.
 Any other config?
 Copy it manually.

 4. For any non-standard deployment you need to understand inner workings that kubeadm is trying to hide from you.